 |Bloom Time||Spring, summer, fall|

 Wallflowers should be grown in a bright, sunny location.
 While they can tolerate part shade they will thrive in full sun.
-Gardeners in northern climates should choose locations that receive direct sun, whereas gardeners in southern climates should choose locations that receive some shade to give the wallflowers a break from the intense southern rays.
+Gardeners in northern climates should choose locations that receive direct sun, whereas gardeners in southern climates should plant in places that receive some afternoon shade.

 Wallflowers are considered drought-tolerant, and as such, they do not require too much water.
-Water wallflowers regularly as they are becoming established, and then cut back once they have matured.
-If needed, supplement infrequent rainfall with occasional watering.
+Only water wallflowers regularly as they are becoming established, and then cut back once they have matured.

 Temperature and Humidity